ARM Frequently Asked Questions: Managing Trials

 The comment must be formatted correctly for pre-mix ingredient information (names + concentrations) to list it as an ingredient on the treatment ingredient dialog.

 Items in each ingredient comment section are separated by a plus sign "+".
 ARM will assume that a comment in a chemical dictionary is the ingredient listing for a pre-mix if the comment is formatted as:

 For more details on validation list formatting, please refer to the ARM help topic "Validation List Item Format".

-Assessment data columns may be hidden because you have defined a restricted plot data view.
-Using the Plot Data view dialog on the Options dialog, (Tools, Options, Plot Data View), ARM can hide original or calculated data columns, or hide all columns that do not contain specified data header entries.
-Once a restricted view is defined, it can be cleared by quitting and restarting ARM or by selecting column choices of Both and clicking the Clear button below the Match column.
+Assessment data columns may be hidden because an assessment data view has removed some columns from view.
+Using the Tools > Options > Assessment Data View Options dialog, ARM can hide original or calculated data columns, or hide all columns that do not contain specified data header entries.
+Once a view is defined, it can be cleared by quitting and restarting ARM or by selecting column choices of Both and clicking the Clear button below the Match column.

 Tip: Rate Unit Shortcut - A one or two character rate unit code can be entered into the rate unit field instead of typing the entire unit or selecting a unit from the F9 validation list.
 The supported rate unit codes are displayed in the F9 validation list for the rate unit field, such as the letter “A” for “KG A/HA” (or “LB A/A” with US treatment units).
 ARM accepts a rate unit code in either the primary rate field (typically called either Dosage Unit or Rate Unit) or the alternative rate field (typically called Other Rate Unit, Transformed Rate Unit, or Product Rate Unit).